Opetushallitus/scala-schema/README.md

 - Create a Schema object from any `case class`
 - Export the schema as JSON
-- Use the schema object directly for efficient JSON validation [see Validation and Extraction](#validation-and-extraction)
+- Use the schema object directly for efficient [JSON Validation and extraction into Scala objects](#validation-and-extraction), with machine and human-friendly validation error messages.
-- Extract JSON into case classes while validating on the way
+- [Serialize Scala objects](#serialization) into JSON.
+Do this way faster than with json4s serialization mechanism.
 - Supports case classes, lists, strings, dates, numbers, booleans
 - Supports polymorphism via traits: finds trait implementations in same package
 - Customize schema with annotations (like min/max size, description)